zhoudongxu/SAI/doc/sai-ptf/vlan_test_plan.md

 Cause the test bed might also encounter some issue, like the host interface is down.
 Before run the actual test there will be need some sanity test to check the DUT status, and select the active ports for testing.

+**Then all the port indexes in this test plan just to illustarate the test purpose, they are not exactlly the same for the actual environment, please make adjustment as needed.**

 ### Basic VLAN configuration
 |VLAN ID|Ports|Tag mode|HostIf
 |-|-|-|-|